ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Data Lifecycle Management and Governance
 {: #data-lifecycle-management}

-{{site.data.keyword.Bluemix_notm:}} provides a range of data security measures as discussed, but customers may want full data lifecycle management and security across data in hybrid or multi-cloud environments.
+{{site.data.keyword.Bluemix_notm}} provides a range of data security measures as discussed, but customers may want full data lifecycle management and security across data in hybrid or multi-cloud environments.
 These capabilities may include data discovery, data classification, data tagging, data integrity checks and loss prevention among others.
 There are several 3rd party solutions in the market in this full data lifecycle management realm.
 One such solution from IBM Cyber Security Services is known [Guardium](https://www.ibm.com/guardium){: external}, as noted in Section 4.

 ## Data Loss Prevention (DLP) and Data Access, Integrity and Monitoring
 {: #DLP}

 {{site.data.keyword.Bluemix_notm:}} has a number of ways to control data access such as identity and access management (IAM) and permissions on object storage and so on.
-And there is {{site.data.keyword.cloudaccessfulltrail_notm:}} which logs all user and API access to data.
+And there is {{site.data.keyword.cloudaccessfulltrail_notm}} which logs all user and API access to data.
 But there are no specific ways to specifically monitor and control data loss and data integrity.
 This is typically the realm of 3rd party data control solutions.
 Please see the following for more information on this security function:

 - **What Is Data Loss Prevention (DLP)** - (https://www.ibm.com/topics/data-loss-prevention){: external}